Predicting Inflation with Recurrent Neural Networks: Model specification

 The cross-validation process is split into two stages.
 Stage 1 focuses on hyperparameters specific to the model's architecture, while stage 2 selects the hyperparameters related to the optimization procedure.
 For example, the number of nodes in the network would be selected in stage 1, while the batch size in stage 2.
 This method shrinks significantly the computational time compared to the option of selecting all hyperparameters at once.
 Moreover, previous tests (not reported) indicated that the relative performance of the models are not very sensitive to changes in the number of epochs or batch size.
 The grid search around these hyperparameters is nonetheless performed for robustness purposes in stage 2.
 I henceforth refer to ``specification'' as a particular selection of a set of hyperparameters.

 During stage 1, I follow a step-by-step procedure: the FF-cpi and FF-pool models are estimated first, followed by the LSTM-pool and LSTM-all models.
 As explained below, the cross-validation on the FF-LSTM model only occurs in stage 2.
-Both FF-cpi and FF-pool are estimated over 64 different specifications, where I let vary the number of lags, the number of nodes in the feed-forward layer(s) and the number of hidden layers in the network, as indicated in table \ref{table:hyper}.
+Both FF-cpi and FF-pool are estimated over 64 different specifications, where I let vary the number of lags, the number of nodes in the feed-forward layer(s) and the number of hidden layers in the network, as indicated in Table \ref{table:hyper}.

-Second, I use the optimal selection of number of nodes as estimated from the feed-forward models as \emph{fixed} hyperparameters in the cross-validation of the LSTM models (recall that this model also includes a feed-forward section stacked to the LSTM unit).
-A cross-validation is then performed over 32 different specifications for the LSTM models, including the number of lags, the number of hidden layers and the number of hidden states (referred in the main text as the internal memory).
+Second, I use the optimal selection of number of nodes as estimated from the FF models as \emph{fixed} hyperparameters in the cross-validation of the LSTM models (recall that this model also includes a FF section stacked to the LSTM unit).
+Cross-validation is then performed over 32 different specifications for the LSTM models, including the number of lags, the number of hidden layers and the number of factors.
 Finally, I set as fixed in the FF-LSTM model the optimal specifications selected from the previous steps.
 More specifically, I set the number of lags $L$ in the feed-forward part of the model as equal to the optimal value from the FF-cpi, and the number of lags $L$ to be included in the LSTM unit as equal to the optimal value from the LSTM-pool model, as well as the optimal values of nodes and hidden states.
 The reason behind these choices relies on the similarities between the underlying model structures.
 The strategy of fixing hyperparameters based on optimal values of nested models facilitates the comparison between models and significantly decreases the computational time.
 Finally, during stage 2, the hyperparameters related to the optimization process are allowed to vary for all models.